 The initiative was initially proposed by the United States (Department of Labor, Department of Health and Human Services, Department of State, USAID).
 It is supported by the co-sponsoring economies of Australia, Indonesia, Japan, Thailand, Chinese Taipei, and Viet Nam.
 Financial support is also provided by USAID’s US – APEC Technical Assistance to Advance Regional Integration (US-ATAARI) and APEC funds.

-The Healthy Women, Healthy Economies Toolkit is now in four languages–English, Japanese, Spanish, and Portuguese.
+The Healthy Women, Healthy Economies Toolkit is now in five languages–English, Japanese, Traditional Chinese, Spanish, and Portuguese.

 The Policy Toolkit was supported by a literature review which compiled existing evidence on the linkage between the health of women and girls and their ability to enter, remain, and rise in the economy.
 The Policy Toolkit compiled reports and studies from international, governmental, civil society and research organizations; papers published in academic journals; and brought together experiences from different APEC economies.